Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Experiment

 \subsection{Offline Black-box Optimization}

 We further evaluate \ours on the offline black-box optimization task, wherein a logged dataset is utilized to train a surrogate model that approximates the objective function.
+The surrogate model is trained on finite data and may have large fitness errors beyond the data distribution.
+At inference time, if we directly apply gradient ascent on the surrogate objective, it may produce out-of-distribution designs that “fool” the learned surrogate model into outputting a high value.
+Therefore, we need to constrain the optimization process within the data distribution because the trained surrogate is only reliable within this range.
+However, this data distribution constraints cannot be expressed analytically, and therefore this task can be viewed as an instance of optimization with unknown constraints.

-This task can be considered as optimization under unknown constraints because direct optimization of the surrogate model can potentially misguide the search towards regions where model predictions are less reliable.
-It is, therefore, crucial to take into account the feasible space as delineated by the training data to ensure that the optimization process remains anchored in regions where the surrogate model's predictions are trustworthy.
-Following~\citet{DDOM}, We conduct evaluation on DesignBench~\cite{designbench}, including three continuous optimization tasks and three discrete optimization tasks. \textbf{Superconductor} is to optimize for finding a superconducting material with high critical temperature. \textbf{Ant} nad \textbf{D'Kitty} is to optimize the morphology of robots. \textbf{TFBind8} and \textbf{TFBind10} are to find a DNA sequence that maximizes binding affinity with specific transcription factors. \textbf{ChEMBL} is to optimize the drugs for a particular chemical property.
+Following \citep{DDOM}, we conduct evaluation on six tasks of DesignBench \citep{designbench}. \textbf{Superconductor} is to optimize for finding a superconducting material with high critical temperature. \textbf{Ant} nad \textbf{D'Kitty} is to optimize the robot morphology. \textbf{TFBind8} and \textbf{TFBind10} are to find a DNA sequence that maximizes binding affinity with specific transcription factors. \textbf{ChEMBL} is to optimize the drugs for a particular chemical property.

-\textbf{Baselines.} We compare \ours with multiple baselines, including gradient ascent, Bayesian optimization (GP-qEI)~\citep{DDOM}, REINFORCE~\citep{REINFORCE}, evolutionary algorithm (CAM-ES)~\citep{Hansen}, and recent methods like MINS~\citep{KumanMINs}, COMs \citep{COMs}, CbAS~\cite{CbAS} and DDOM~\cite{DDOM}.
-We follow \citet{DDOM} and set the sampling budget as $256$.
+\textbf{Baselines.} We compare \ours with multiple baselines, including gradient ascent, Bayesian optimization (GP-qEI) \citep{DDOM}, REINFORCE \citep{REINFORCE}, evolutionary algorithm (CAM-ES) \citep{Hansen}, and recent methods like MINS \citep{KumanMINs}, COMs \citep{COMs}, CbAS \citep{CbAS} and DDOM \citep{DDOM}.
+We follow \citep{DDOM} and set the sampling budget as $256$.
 More details of the experimental setups are provided in Appendix~\ref{appendix:exp}.